Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**Ingest source**</dfn>:
             a media source ingesting media content
             , typically a live encoder but not restricted
-            to this, it could be a storage source aswell.
+            to this, e.g. it could be a stored source.

    <dfn dfn>**publishing point** </dfn>:
               Entry point used to receive the media content,
               consumes/receives the incoming media [=ingest stream=]
-              at the media processing entity

    <dfn dfn>**manifest objects**</dfn>
            objects ingested that represent streaming manifest